KLEVA (KLEVA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KLEVA Historical Price

-According to the latest data gathered on KLEVA live price page, the current price of KLEVA is 0.086903USD.
-The circulating supply of KLEVA(KLEVA) is 68.92M KLEVA , giving it a market capitalization of $5.99M.
+According to the latest data gathered on KLEVA live price page, the current price of KLEVA is 0.079839USD.
+The circulating supply of KLEVA(KLEVA) is 68.92M KLEVA , giving it a market capitalization of $5.50M.

 The KLEVA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KLEVA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.